oduameh/node-course/docs/Instructions/running-the-node.md

 cp cardano-node /home/n(x)/preview/bin/
 cp cardano-cli /home/n(x)/preview/bin/
 ```

-Now remove the archive (saves a small bit of space):
+Remove the archive:

 ```
 cd /tmp
 rm cardano-binaries.tar.zst
 ```

-Lastly, check the versions:
+Verify the versions:

 ```
 cardano-cli --version
 ```

-You should see the following output
+The output should be:

 ![cli](/img/ccli.png)

 ```
 cardano-node --version
 ```

-Output again
+The output should be:

 ![node1](/img/cnode.png)

 ### Running the node

-In order to run, the `cardano-node` will require some configuration files alongside a few startup flags.
+To run, `cardano-node` requires configuration files and start-up flags.

-The node requires the following files to run as a basic node or relay (non-block-producing):
+The following files are required to run as a basic node or relay (non-block-producing):
 - **Main configuration file**: contains node settings and points to the **Shelley**, **Byron**, **Alonzo**, and **Conway** Genesis files.
 - **Byron Genesis**: contains initial protocol parameters and instructs `cardano-node` on how to bootstrap the Byron Era of Cardano.
 - **Shelley Genesis**: contains initial protocol parameters and instructs `cardano-node` on how to bootstrap the Shelley Era of Cardano.
 - **Alonzo Genesis**: contains initial protocol parameters and instructs `cardano-node` on how to bootstrap the Alonzo Era of Cardano.
-- **Conway Genesis**: contains initial protocol parameters and instrudts `cardano-node` on how to bootstrap the Conway Era of Cardano.
+- **Conway Genesis**: contains initial protocol parameters and instructs `cardano-node` on how to bootstrap the Conway Era of Cardano.
-- **Topology File**: contains list of bootstrap, local, and public peers.
-(Peers are other nodes running Cardano)
+- **Topology file**: contains a list of bootstrap, local, and public peers (peers are other nodes running Cardano).

-Grab these files:
+Download these files:

 ```
 cd /home/n(x)/preview/config